JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “What I have said already,” answered my mistress.
 “The circumstances have misled you.”

-I said nothing on my side.
-ROBINSON CRUSOE–God knows how–had got into my muddled old head.
+I said nothing on my side. _Robinson Crusoe_–God knows how–had got into my muddled old head.
 If Sergeant Cuff had found himself, at that moment, transported to a desert island, without a man Friday to keep him company, or a ship to take him off–he would have found himself exactly